-(32) We agree with EFRAG's draft comments that the ED's proposals will not fundamentally change the different treatment that arises for assets acquired individually or in a business combination.
+(34) We agree with EFRAG that the ED's proposals will not fundamentally change the different treatment that arises for assets acquired individually or in a business combination.
 The proposed complex changes to the requirements will often have no practical effect in comparison with the existing practice.
 Therefore, we agree with EFRAG that the outcome of the proposal in the ED will, in most cases, result in the same end result on initial recognition as the current exception in IAS 12 - a zero deferred tax balance in the financial statements.

-(33) We support EFRAG's overall conclusion in its draft comment letter that the proposals in this area do not appear to represent a clear improvement to IAS 12.
+(35) We support EFRAG's overall conclusion that the proposals in this area do not appear to represent a clear improvement to IAS 12.
 Accordingly, it might be appropriate for the IASB to consider maintaining the existing requirements until a more principles-based approach is developed.